-Recent research conducted by international banking and financial services group ING revealed that British shoppers are set to spend more than their European counterparts on Christmas gifts.
-The survey of 11,700 consumers across Europe revealed that Brits spend an average amount of £350.00 on presents and other goods such as food and drink.
+Research conducted by international banking and financial services group ING revealed that British shoppers are set to spend more than their European counterparts on Christmas gifts.
+The survey of 11,700 consumers across Europe revealed that Britons spend an average amount of £350.00 on presents and other goods such as food and drink.

 However there was also disparity in how consumers across Europe chose to pay for Christmas with 14% of British shoppers finding themselves in debt afterwards, compared to the European average of 9%.

-The ING study also revealed a lack of planning amongst consumers around their expenditure over the Christmas period, with 41% admitting they do not know how much they will spend and 30% agreeing that Christmas is the one time of year where they do not consider their personal finances or worry about their ability to afford what they buy.
+The study also revealed a lack of planning amongst consumers around their expenditure over the Christmas period, with 41% admitting they do not know how much they will spend and 30% agreeing that Christmas is the one time of year where they do not consider their personal finances or worry about their ability to afford what they buy.

 So who is to blame for excessive Christmas spending amongst Brits?

-Retailers continue to come under heavy fire for expensive, emotive, seasonal advertising campaigns, which often start before bonfire night on the 5th of November each year.
+Retailers continue to come under heavy fire for expensive, emotive, seasonal advertising campaigns, which started well before bonfire night this year!

-In just over a week we will have ‘Black Friday’ again – a typically US custom, start to make an impact on the buying behaviour of British shoppers with retailers such as Amazon.co.uk, John Lewis and Sainsbury’s holding flash sales and creating a sense of panic buying amongst shoppers that led to headline news and images of the buyers fighting over bargains just in time for Christmas day.
+In just over a week we will have ‘Black Friday’ again – a typically US custom!
+This will have a massive impact on the buying behaviour of British shoppers with retailers such as Amazon.co.uk, John Lewis and Sainsbury’s holding flash sales and creating a sense of panic buying amongst shoppers that led to headline news and images of the buyers fighting over bargains just in time for Christmas day.

-A separate survey conducted by independent government organisation, The Money Advice Service on 2014 Christmas spending sampled 3000 people and revealed:
+A separate survey conducted by independent government organisation, The Money Advice Service sampled 3000 Christmas spenders and revealed that: